KirankumarAmbati/I-can-not-REACT/CONTRIBUTING.md

     b.
 Make sure your content is in passive/third person english.

     c.
 Please do **NOT** copy the content from elsewhere on the internet and just paste it here. ***This repo is not for that purpose.*** Make contributions that are your own.
-Please pen down what you have understood from a conceppt.
+Please pen down what you have understood from a concept.
 Incase if your understanding of a concept is wrong, there are millions of good people who are ready to help you out.
 So keep the ball rolling !

     d.
 Please make sure your commit message is meaningful. :)